shibuyaa/vs2015/README.md

-# create dataset of human trajection
+# to create dataset of human trajectory